dveeden/innodb-space/README.md

 	$ ./innodb_check_free.py --critical 10000000 -c /etc/my.cnf
 	CRITICAL: Datafile ibdata1 is allowed to grow with 6291456 bytes, critical threshold is 10000000

+Notes on the tablespace settings in InnoDB
+ - It looks like a size in KB is not actually supported (MySQL Bug #68282)